Matteobarcelona/AIG-Project/README.md

 What ‘bruteforcing’ involves and how to respond to a ransomware virus using Python:
 * Write a Python script to bruteforce the decryption key of the encrypted file, to avoid paying a ransom

+In this task, I had to write a Python script to bruteforce the decryption key of the encrypted file.

 ![image](https://github.com/user-attachments/assets/b3ffa56b-151d-42e7-9205-0271c04ff832)